-TIVE 2.1 : ain awareness of infrastructure needs within the TIMELINE: STRAT EGIES: 2.1.1 Encourage communities to set utility rates that consider funding for f uture improvements 2.1.2 Meet with local officials to develop a full list of specific infrastructure needs to include broadband, water, sewer, etc. by city and county 2.1.3 Work with local governments on asset manage ment utilizing GIS and other tools 2.1.4 Encourage the development of Capital Improvement Plans (CIPs) 2.1.5 Share information on funding opportunities including TIF, CID, NID, TDD, bond issues, grants, etc. 2.1.6 PERFORMANCE MEASURES: inding to replace outdated or nes in need of replacement (i.e.
+OBJECTIVE 2.1: TIMELINE: Maintain awareness of infrastructure needs within the region Ongoing

+- 2.1.1 Meet with local officials to develop a full list of specific infrastructure needs to include broadband, water, sewer, etc. by city and county - 2.1.2 Encourage communities to set utility rates that consider funding for future improvements - 2.1.3 Work with local governments on asset management utilizing GIS and other tools - 2.1.4 Encourage the development of Capital Improvement Plans (CIPs) - 2.1.5 Share information on funding opportunities including TIF, CID, NID, TDD, bond issues, grants, etc. - 2.1.6 Prioritize specific road/bridge and multimodal projects in the region, including addressing the needs of I-44, 63, 50, 21 & 8, Rail and Air